MaxPowerfulness/Car-accident-prediction-model/README.md

 the possible severity if an accident is to occur.

 ## "US-Accidents: A Countrywide Traffic Accident Dataset" Description
+This dataset that is used contains U.S. car accidents spanning between 2016 to December of 2020.
+In total, there are 2906610 accidents inside the dataset, each with descriptive data of when, where, and how the accident happened.
+Each accident is classified with a severity level bewteen 1 to 4.
+This is analytically based on the impact that the accident had on traffic.
+For mild accidents where traffic was not impacted, this is denoted as 1, while severe accidents that cause major delay are denoted as 4.
+To read more about the dataset, go to https://smoosavi.org/datasets/us_accidents

 ## Installation Instructions
 To set up the code, follow the CSE 163 software tutorial to download the exact modules with Anaconda: